jupyterlite/jupyterlite/docs/howto/extensions/cli-addons.md

-# Extending the CLI
+# Create a new addon to extend the CLI

-While much of the behavior of a JupyterLite application can be [configured](./configuring.md) or otherwise modified by [extensions][frontend], this may not be enough for all needs.
-It is also possible to extend the underlying `jupyter lite` [CLI](./cli.ipynb) by means of _Addons_.
+While much of the behavior of a JupyterLite application can be configured or otherwise modified by [extensions][frontend], this may not be enough for all needs.
+It is also possible to extend the underlying `jupyter lite` [CLI](../../reference/cli.ipynb) by means of _Addons_.

 A custom Addon can do anything to the _output folder_ of a built lite application, as well as modify the behavior of other addons, including the ones that comprise the core